vmware/dod-compliance-and-automation/README.md

 ## Contributing

 The dod-compliance-and-automation project team welcomes contributions from the community.
-Before you start working with dod-compliance-and-automation, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
-For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ## License

+The dod-compliance-and-automation project is available under the [Apache License, Version 2.0](License).